-- (a) Providing information and assistance to First-Time Homebuyers on obtaining the maximum amount of first Mortgage financing pursuant to the underwriting requirements in §402.4(a)(3)(A). - (b) Reviewing CalHome Program required appraisals for property eligibility under value limits established pursuant to §402.4(b)(3).
-The appraised value shall not exceed these limits. - (c) In the case of acquisition of existing housing, the Recipient shall be responsible for inspection of properties to be purchased or a review of Uniform Residential Appraisal Reports, including the valuation conditions, to ensure that they conform to the requirements of State Housing Law (California H.S.C., §17910 et seq.). - (d) If the unit type is a Manufactured Home in a Mobilehome Park, ensuring that the Mobilehome Park has a valid Permit to Operate or conditional Permit to Operate. - (e) Ensuring completion by each assisted Household of a Homebuyer

-Education class that meets the requirements of §205; and

-(f) Originating, underwriting, packaging, and closing CalHome Program Loans in accordance with program requirements.
+(a) Providing information and assistance to First-Time Homebuyers on obtaining the maximum amount of first Mortgage financing pursuant to the underwriting requirements in §402.4(a)(3)(A).

+- (b) Reviewing CalHome Program required appraisals for property eligibility under value limits established pursuant to §402.4(b)(3).
+The appraised value shall not exceed these limits. - (c) In the case of acquisition of existing housing, the Recipient shall be responsible for inspection of properties to be purchased or a review of Uniform Residential Appraisal Reports, including the valuation conditions, to ensure that they conform to the requirements of State Housing Law (California H.S.C., §17910 et seq.).
+In the case of acquisition of existing housing located on land held in trust by the BIA or land subject to a restriction by the United States against alienation, residential appraisals may conform to other requirements subject to review and approval by the Department. - (d) If the unit type is a Manufactured Home in a Mobilehome Park, ensuring that the Mobilehome Park has a valid Permit to Operate or conditional Permit to Operate.
+If the Mobilehome Park is located in Indian Country, a Permit to Operate under California law is not required, however, any permit(s) to operate under tribal law, if applicable, are required. - (e) Ensuring completion by each assisted Household of a Homebuyer Education class that meets the requirements of §205; and - (f) Originating, underwriting, packaging, and closing CalHome Program Loans in accordance with program requirements.